Hotmoka/hotmoka/README.md

 objects.
-Since Hotmoka nodes are made for running Java code, the code inside their state is kept in the standard jar format used by Java, while objects are just a collection of values for their fields, with a class tag that identifies whose class they belong too and a reference (the _classpath_) to the jar where that class is defined.
+Since Hotmoka nodes are made for running Java code, the code inside their state is kept in the standard jar format used by Java, while objects are just a collection of values for their fields, with a class tag that identifies whose class they belong to and a reference (the _classpath_) to the jar where that class is defined.
-While a device of a Internet of Thing network is the sole responsible for its own state, things are different if a Hotmoka node that is part of a blockchain.
+While a device of an Internet of Thing network is the sole responsible for its own state, things are different if a Hotmoka node that is part of a blockchain.
 There, the state is synchronized and identical across all nodes of the blockchain.